House of Switzerland: The French edition in the garden of the embassy: The Maison Suisse

 The House of Switzerland, called Maison Suisse, at the 2024 Summer Olympics and the 2024 Summer Paralympics in Paris in the garden of the Hôtel de Besenval.
-The head of project (FDFA) was Philipp Ittig (* 1986).
+The head of the project was Philipp Ittig (FDFA).

 For the 2024 Summer Olympics and the 2024 Summer Paralympics in Paris, a two-storey pavilion, called Maison Suisse – because French, the language of the host country, is also a Swiss national language – was erected in the garden of the Hôtel de Besenval, the seat of the Embassy of the Swiss Confederation since 1938.
 It was the first time that a House of Switzerland was built on the premises of an Embassy of the Swiss Confederation.

 The nymphaeum, the Baron de Besenval's former private bath with an elliptical pool, at the Hôtel de Besenval after its renovation and transformation in 2024.
-The custom-made oak table seats 22 people.
+The custom-made oak table seats 14 people.

 The Maison Suisse had a total area of 1000 m^{2}, which included a bar, a restaurant, a VIP lounge and an Athletes lounge on the ground floor and an event space on the first floor.
 Furthermore, the programme included changing exhibitions, a cultural programme and art installations by the two Genevan artists Laure Marville (* 1990) and Thomas Liu Le Lann.

 The Baron de Besenval's nymphaeum

 The legendary nymphaeum of the illustrious Pierre Victor, Baron de Besenval de Brunstatt, in the basement of the Hôtel de Besenval was also part of the concept and served as an event space for top VIP events, hosted by Ambassador Roberto Balzaretti.

-In 1782, the Baron de Besenval had this private bath built by the architect Alexandre-Théodore Brongniart and decorated by the sculptor Claude Michel.
+In 1782, the Baron de Besenval, a Swiss military officer in French service, had this private bath built by the architect Alexandre-Théodore Brongniart and decorated by the sculptor Claude Michel.
 Since its renovation and transformation in 2024, the nymphaeum has served as a wine cellar and event space.
 The Hôtel de Besenval is listed as a monument historique by decree of 20 October 1928, whereat the uniqueness of the nymphaeum is specifically mentioned.

 The one-off project: The Mobile House of Switzerland

-17 August 2024 – Zurich: The Mobile House of Switzerland during the 2014 European Athletics Championships.
-The terrace on the second floor was very popular for medal celebrations in front of a large audience.
+2014 Winter Olympics: The Mobile House of Switzerland and its team in Sochi.

 Due to the fact that no ideal property could be found in the city of Sochi, a mobile House of Switzerland – manufactured in Switzerland in a classic-modern chalet style – was erected for the first time for the 2014 Winter Olympics.
 The spruce wood construction consists of 193 largely standardised elements that can be transported on fourteen semi-trailers or in containers.
 A further five trucks are needed to transport the interior fittings.

+Both President Vladimir Putin and Foreign Minister Sergey Lavrov visited the House of Switzerland, where President Vladimir Putin met Federal Councillor Ueli Maurer on 14 February and Foreign Minister Sergey Lavrov met President Didier Burkhalter on 7 February.